5 Things I Miss and that Confuse Me About Working In India

 - Indians understand that foreigners will find Indian culture confusing and overwhelming (because, I think they do, too!).

-- The dress code.
+- I miss the dress code.
 I love wearing saris.
-And, most company's dress codes are much more relaxed than what I have seen in the US.
+And, most company’s dress codes are much more relaxed than what I have seen in the US.
 (Though that could be based on industry and area of the country as well.)

 - Lunch is an important part of the day.
 Food, lunch, tea and snacks must be had at work.
 In fact, many people greet me by saying, “Did you have your breakfast/lunch/tea?”
 If I say no, they will “encourage” me to eat first!
 In the US, no one really cares if you did not eat lunch.
 No one will ask (it’s a taboo topic), and if you did not eat, people may take it as a sign of importance- like you are too busy or important at your job to eat.

 See some more things Jennifer, a US Citizen LOVED about working in Kerala, India.

 |Jennifer conducting a US Culture Training Program in Kochi, Kerala

 Jennifer’s top five CONFUSIONS about working in India: